cge-tubingens/IDEAL-GENOM-QC/README.md

 }
 ```

 allows to run only the sample and variant quality control.
-Notice that the an exception will be raised if the PCA steps has not be run.
+Notice that the an exception will be raised if the PCA steps has not be run, because the necessary files to run the sample steps would no be available.

 ## Dependable files